nklein/grid-generators/README.md

 `NUMBER`s.
 This offset will be added to the taxicab coordinates (after they are scaled and) before they are returned.

-If `MAXIMUM-DISTANCE` is null, the iteration continues on indefinitely.
+If `MAXIMUM-STEPS` is null, the iteration continues on indefinitely.

 For example:

     (loop :with generator = (make-taxicab-generator 2
-                                                    :maximum-distance 2
+                                                    :maximum-steps 2
                                                     :scale 2
                                                     :offset '(1 0))
         :for v := (funcall generator)